GuicoRM/Final-Project-DE2/README.md

 ## Video/Animation
 You can find personal video where all the previous features of the system described ['*on this link*'](https://www.youtube.com/watch?v=qahc68WCkCg&feature=youtu.be).

+**Note:** background noise is from the computer itself, not the door security system.

 ## References
 1. ['*How keypad works*'](https://arduinogetstarted.com/tutorials/arduino-keypad).